Regulatory Model Numbers

 The following steps are required when removing and replacing power supplies from a switch.

-Note: Only a representative power supply module is shown in Figure 1.
+Note: Only a representative power supply module is shown in Figure 1 - Removing and Installing Power Supply.
 For the location of the power supply on your switch, refer to Rear Panel.

 Removing a Power Supply